Understanding Halogen

 DNP Understands

-DNP understands the impact halogen-containing products have on the electronics industry, and therefore, the thermal transfer ribbon industry.
+DNP understands the impact halogen-containing products have on the electronics industry and, therefore, the thermal transfer ribbon industry.
 We continue to modify our formulations so they stay current with market demands.
-The latest star in our halogen-free lineup is MP Mid Wax/Resin.
+The latest star in our halogen-free lineup is V200 Versatile Wax/Resin.